 Besler kicked off the year being named 2014 KC Sportsman of the Year by the Kansas City Sports Commission.
 The 2012 MLS Defender of the Year, MLSSoccer.com Breakout Player of the Year and Best XI selection, Besler has appeared in more than 100 MLS matches since being drafted in the first round of the 2009 MLS SuperDraft out of Notre Dame.
 An Overland Park, Kan. native, Besler was voted an MLS All-Star in 2011, 2013 and 2014 and debuted for the U.S. Men’s National Team in 2013.
 He signed a long-term Designated Player contract with Sporting KC on July 19.

-2014: MLS: Has appeared in 17 matches, all starts, and contributed to four shutouts.
+2014: MLS: Has appeared in 23 matches, all starts, and contributed to seven shutouts.
 Was named to MLS Team of the Week (Week 9) after a 2-0 win over Columbus on May 4.
 Earned MLS Team of the Week honors (Week 18) after assisting Dom Dwyer's goal in a 2-1 win over Montreal on July 12, his first match for the club since returning from the 2014 FIFA World Cup.
 Was voted to the MLS Fan XI on July 16, earning MLS All-Star honors for the third time in his career.
 Received the first red card of his 148-game MLS career on July 26 in a 2-1 win at Toronto.
 Started and played 45 minutes in the MLS All-Star Game on Aug.
 6 as the MLS All-Stars defeated Bayern Munich 2-1 in Portland.
+Earned MLS Team of the Week honors (Week 30) after a 0-0 draw at D.C.
+United on Oct.
+3 in which he had eight interceptions and nine clearances.
 CCL: Played 90 minutes in both 2013-14 CONCACAF Champions League quarterfinal legs vs. Cruz Azul, contributing to a shutout in the first leg on March 12.
 Featured in the 2014-15 group stage, playing 90 minutes in a 1-1 draw against Real Esteli on Aug.
-19. Open Cup: Did not feature.
+19, a 3-1 win over Deportivo Saprissa on Sept.
+18 and a 3-0 win over Real Esteli on Sept.
+23. Open Cup: Did not feature.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.

 2013: Voted Sporting KC's Defensive Player of the Year and named MLS Best XI.
 MLS: Besler has appeared in 23 regular season matches for Sporting KC.
 Besler anchored a defense that earned 13 shutouts in 2013.
 Besler earned his first assist of the season against the Portland Timbers on April 27 and his second against the Philadelphia Union on October 26.
 PLAYOFFS: Started and played full time in all five playoff matches including the MLS Cup Final.
 CCL: Besler started two of the team's four CONCACAF Champions League group stage matches: 1-1 draw vs. Real Esteli on September 17 and a 0-0 draw vs. CD Olimpia on October 23.